oscarrenalias/nodens/README.md

 - Basic resolution of DNS queries
 - Proxying of requests to a real DNS server
 - Simple form of round-robin (more like random order of responses)
+- Ability to provide an 'expires' value so that name records automatically expire

 Keep in mind that only the following DNS record types are supported: A, AAAA, NS, CNAME, PTR, NAPTR, TXT, MX, SRV, SOA